-- There is a large solution space (the system is able to analyze and generate many solutions to given tasks) which is necessary because we want to be able to take care of novices' often unusual or unnecessarily complicated solutions (see Figure 6). - Because of the large solution space, there is usually a large amount of completion proposals that can be generated by the system.
+- There is a large solution space (the system is able to analyze and generate many solutions to given tasks) which is necessary because we want to be able to take care of novices' often unusual or unnecessarily complicated solutions (as illustrated in Figure 6). - Because of the large solution space, there is usually a large amount of completion proposals that can be generated by the system.
 So the problem is which one to select.
 The task of the IM is to enable user-centered selection.

 But as indicated, the role of the IM will not be restricted to the completion of ABSYNT nodes.
-Extending completion to the planning level and offering visual planning rules as help will impose additional demands to the IM.
+Extending completion to the planning level and offering visual planning rules as help will impose additional demands on the IM.
 Additionally, the IM does more than just help selection.
 The information provided to the student may be varied in several ways, and this gives rise to empirical predictions which in turn might support or weaken the IM.
-Figure 22 illustrates how information intended as help can be varied, and what can be predicted.
+Figure 21 illustrates how information intended as help can be varied, and what can be predicted.
 Basically, when the student is caught in an impasse and asks for a completion proposal, according to the IM there are two possible situations:

-- The student has knowledge how to proceed but does not make use of it.
-Thus with respect to the interaction of planning and coding described earlier, there is a planning problem. - The student lacks domain-specific implementation knowledge, there is a coding problem.
+- The student has implementation knowledge but does not make use of it.
+Thus with respect to the interaction of planning and coding described earlier, there is a planning problem. - The student lacks implementation knowledge, so there is a coding problem.

-The latter situation is depicted in Figure 22: The student just performed some programming actions, then gets stuck, and asks for completion proposals.
-According to the IM, there is a knowledge gap on the coding level, and after filling it the student would be able to proceed (shaded part of the horizontal arrow in the upper right of Figure 22).
-Now there are several possibilities to react to the gap: The information provided might vary in grain size and amount (on the left of Figure 22).
+The latter, hypothetical situation is depicted in Figure 21: the student has just performed some programming actions, then gets stuck, and asks for completion proposals.
+According to the IM, there is a knowledge gap on the coding level, and after filling it the student would be able to proceed (shaded part of the horizontal arrow in the upper right of Figure 21).
+Now there are several possibilities to react to the gap: the information provided might vary in grain size and amount (on the left of Figure 21).

-- Grain size concerns the rules underlying the completion proposal.
+• Grain size concerns the rules underlying the completion proposal.
 If the grain size is fine, then the completion proposal may rest on a chain of simple rules which covers the gap.
 In this case the completion proposal may consist of an ABSYNT subtree with an explanation of each programming step needed to construct this subtree, where the explanation is based on the goal structure of the chain of simple rules.
 If the grain size is coarse, then the completion proposal may rest on a single composite (to take the other extreme).
-Thus the same subtree may be provided, but without an explanation. - Amount concerns the relation between the completion and the gap.
+Thus the same subtree may be provided, but only with an explanation of the root goal.

+• Amount concerns the relation between the completion and the gap.
 The completion proposal might exactly fill the gap, so subsequently the student can proceed by relying on her / his own knowledge.
 Alternatively, the completion proposal may contain too much information (more than necessary) or not enough information (the gap is not completely covered).